-- A. While the Berkley Public Library welcomes all users to the library, any complaint about material must be made by a Berkley resident.
-The staff member receiving the complaint will request that the patron fill out the "Request for Reconsideration of an Item" form and return it to the library.
-The staff member will also inform the director of the complaint. - B. Upon return of the form, the item will be read, viewed, or listened to independently by the library director, one member of the reference staff, and one member of the library board.
-Each reader will write a brief review of the item, including in it a recommendation as to whether the item should remain in the collection. - C. These reviews, as well as at least three professional reviews (if available) of the item in question, will be examined by the library board at its next regularly scheduled meeting.
-At this time a final decision will be made as to the item's inclusion in the collection. - D. The library director will write a letter to the patron, informing the patron of the decision and explaining the reasons for it.
-Copies of all reviews will be enclosed with the letter. - E. The library board serves as the final authority in cases involving retention or withdrawal of reconsidered library materials.
+- A. The staff member receiving the complaint will request that the patron fill out the "Request for Reconsideration of an Item" form and return it to the library.
+The staff member will also inform the director of the incident. - B. Upon return of the form, the item will be read, viewed, or listened to independently by the library director, one member of the reference staff, and one member of the library board.
+Each reader will write a brief review of the item, including in it a recommendation as to whether the item should remain in the collection. - C. These reviews, as well as at least three professional reviews of the item in question, will be examined by the library board at its next regularly scheduled meeting.
+At this time a final decision will be made as to the item's inclusion in the collection. - D. The library director will write a letter to the patron, informing him of the decision and explaining the reasons for it.
+Copies of all reviews will be enclosed with the letter.